alexjenni/mariel/README.md

     ```

 ## References
-Borjas, George J. _The Wage Impact of the Marielitos: A Reappraisal._ No. w21588.
-National Bureau of Economic Research, 2015.
+Borjas, George J. The Wage Impact of the Marielitos: A Reappraisal.
+No. w21588. _National Bureau of Economic Research_, 2015.